 Yes Mykonos in May will be a little unrecognisable compared to the peak of July, August and September.
 I can reassure you that this is not a bad thing.
 Many Greeks actually choose to visit over the Easter period in April/May.
 Steering clear of the summer highs and the droves of tourists.
 Travelling to Mykonos during this time is somewhat more relaxed.
-And hence, in my opinion, all the more enjoyable and one of the best times to visit the Greek islands.
+And much better value when staying at some of Mykonos’ best hotels.

 Weather in Mykonos in May

 Average temperatures in Mykonos in May are very pleasant.
 You can typically expect it to range from 18℃ to 22℃.
 This is in comparison to the summer average of 25℃ and highs of 29℃.
 Days are steadily getting longer.
 Not only that, the evenings are pleasant enough to wander around with light clothing.
 Summer is well on the way.
 Beaches are gearing up and getting ready for the season yet far from being overcrowded.
 Sunscreen is always recommended even as early as May, with ample opportunity to sunbathe, with an average of 12 hours of sunshine a day.
 The sea temperature is a few degrees cooler in May and certainly noticeably crisp.
 This doesn’t stop me from swimming but it might for some.